fagan2888/OG-JRC/README.md

 3. PEP8, docstring commenting, and module structure
 4. Git and GitHub tutorial
 5. Jupyter Notebooks
-6. Basic Python tutorials (data structures, logic, functions and modules)
-7. Intermediate Python tutorials (pandas, root finders and minimizers)
+6. Basic Python tutorials (data structures, logic, functions and modules, pandas, root finders and minimizers)

 ## 1. Instructions for installing the Anaconda distribution of Python